defano/wyldcard/README.md

 ```
 on mouseUp
   answer "Hello World" with "Why, thank you."
-  mouseUp    -- could also use 'send mouseUp'
+  mouseUp    -- uh oh, this creates an infinite loop
 end mouseUp
 ```